 You must also meet certain credit score and income requirements to be available for Unison’s equity co-investing program as well.

-Finally, the home must be a primary residence and must have a value of at least $100,000.
+In addition to that, the home must be a primary residence and must have a value of at least $100,000.
 The reason for this is because Unison is looking for people who need help with a traditional home purchase.

 - American citizen